 Blueberry Plant is not Leafing Out in Spring or Summer

 Blueberry plants are, just like most plants, hibernating during the winter.
-So it is completely normal for a blueberry bush to loose its leaves in late Summer and early Autumn.
+So it is completely normal for a blueberry bush to lose its leaves in late Summer and early Autumn.

 After the Blueberry bush has lost all of its leaves it will go into a hibernation state for the Winter.

-It will then “wake up” in the Spring or early Summer and start building new leafs.
+It will then “wake up” in the Spring or early Summer and start building new leaves.

-If it was a harsh Winter then it might take a while until the bush recovers but unfortunately, you can´t really do anything here but giving the plant the optimal growing conditions.
+If it was a harsh Winter, then it might take a while until the bush recovers but unfortunately, you can’t really do anything here but give the plant the optimal growing conditions.

-So check if the Soil PH is between 4.5 and 5.5, give the plant enough water without overwatering it, make sure the plant gets enough sunlight, and maybe fertilize the soil to ensure that the blueberry bush has enough nutrition to form new leaves.
+So, check if the Soil PH is between 4.5 and 5.5, then give the plant enough water without overwatering it.
+Make sure the plant gets enough sunlight, and then fertilize the soil to ensure that the blueberry bush has enough nutrition to form new leaves.

-Unfortunately, all you can do then is waiting for the bush to recover on its own.
+Unfortunately, all you can do then is wait for the bush to recover on its own.

 Leaves Are Turning Brown too Early or They Are Not Falling Off